Monster radiative shocks in the perturbed magnetospheres of neutron stars: Sample numerical models

-As the wave propagates to larger radii and $\Bbg\propto r^{-3}$ decreases, the plateau level $E=-\Bbg/2$ moves away from the minimum $-\Em$, and hence its width grows, so the plateau is forced to occupy an increasing part of the wave profile.
-This spreading of the region where $B^2-E^2$ is pushed toward zero (and $u$ has large negative values) keeps the shock strong as the wave propagates beyond $\Rm$.
+As the wave propagates to larger radii and $\Bbg\propto r^{-3}$ decreases, the plateau level $E=-\Bbg/2$ moves up and away from the original minimum of the sine wave ($E=-\Em$), and hence its width grows, so the plateau is forced to occupy an increasing part of the wave profile.
 At radii $r\gg\Rm$, where $\Bbg/2\Em=\Rm^2/r^2\ll 1$, the plateau approaches $E\approx 0$, i.e. the part of the wave with $E<0$ becomes erased.
-As a result, the wave loses half of its original energy.
+As a result, the wave loses about half of its original energy.\footnote{Maximum dissipation fraction of the shock is $\sigu^{-1}\sim c/\omega\Rm\ll 1$.
+This small factor is compensated by the large ratio of the traveled distance $\sim \Rm$ to $c/\omega$, resulting in strong dissipation.} Waves with multiple oscillations lose even more than half: one can see that the shock formed in the first oscillation at $\xi\approx 3\pi/2\omega$ eventually enters the second oscillation $\xi>2\pi/\omega$ before stalling there, so the final plateau of $E=0$ occupies slightly more than half of the oscillation.

 The plasma speed $\beta=E/B=E/(\Bbg+E)$ is positive where $E>0$ and reaches maximum at the wave crest.
 This maximum $\beta$ approaches unity at $r\gg\Rm$.
 Here, the plasma speed relative to the wave, $1-\beta\approx \Bbg/E$, becomes small, increasing the time it takes the plasma to cross the first half of the wave oscillation, \beq \tcross=\int_0^{\pi/\omega} \frac{d\xi}{1-\beta} \approx \frac{r^2}{\omega\Rm^2} \quad (r\gg\Rm). \eeq The short-wave approximation $\tcross\ll r/c$ holds throughout our simulation.
-The simulation did not follow how the plasma eventually becomes trapped in the wave, $\tcross> r/c$; this occurs later, when the wave propagates to larger radii (\Sect~\ref{bw}).
+The simulation did not follow how the plasma eventually becomes trapped in the wave, $\tcross> r/c$; this occurs later, when the wave propagates to larger radii.